-We therefore actively encourage developer customers to request a pre-development/point of connection study prior to any requisition for new mains, self-lay and / or diversions.
-The benefits of this study are as follows:
+We therefore actively encourage developer customers to request a pre-development or point of connection enquiry prior to any requisition for new mains, self-lay and / or diversions.
+Further information on the benefits of such can be found in our latest new connection charging arrangements.
+To encourage the use of these services, both the pre-development and point of connection enquiries are free of charge (FOC).